 - First time applicants to HFC will indicate the program by selecting an Associate of Science with a specialization in Pre-Surgical Technology degree on the application to the college.

 - Current HFC students must complete a program change form indicating the new program as an Associate of Science with a specialization in Pre-Surgical Technology degree.
-College applications and change forms must be submitted to the Records and Registration Office located in the Welcome Center.
+College applications and program change forms must be submitted to the Records and Registration Office located in the Welcome Center.

 Step 2 – Qualifying for admission